ljvmiranda921/ljvmiranda921.github.io/README.md

 ## Citations and references

-The site uses [`jekyll-scholar`](https://github.com/inukshuk/jekyll-scholar) with APA style formatting.
+The site uses [`jekyll-scholar`](https://github.com/inukshuk/jekyll-scholar) with the Association for Computational Linguistics citation style.
-For notebook posts, references are stored in
-BibTeX files under `_bibliography/notebook/`, and rendered from each post via:
+References are stored as BibTeX files under `_bibliography`, and rendered from each post via:

 ```liquid
 {% bibliography --file notebook/<post-slug>.bib %}